zhangjingxing/Multimodal_Depression/README.md

 Ultimately, we adopted a new strategy: testing each participant with all models and detecting depression if any model predicted it.
 This method emphasizes the collective insights of all models, where a higher number of positive predictions increases the likelihood of detecting depression.
 This refined strategy better utilizes multimodal data to enhance sensitivity and reliability.

+## Dataset Disclaimer!!!
+Our dataset is sourced from the DAIC-WOZ dataset, which is private and cannot be accessed without registration and approval from the DAIC-WOZ organization.
+Due to privacy and ethical considerations, we have excluded certain portions of the dataset, including:

+- Ground truth data for the transcript files (PHQ8)
+- Preprocessed and raw audio data
+- These files are not uploaded to this repository to comply with data usage policies.

+### Accessing the Dataset
+If you wish to use the DAIC-WOZ dataset, you must first register and gain approval from the official DAIC-WOZ website: [DCAPS-WOZ Database](https://dcapswoz.ict.usc.edu/)